hectorviov/jobsitychallenge/README.md

 ## Jobsity Challenge

-This is the challenge requested to my by jobsity.
+This is the challenge requested to me by Jobsity.
 Coded in PHP by me using:

 - Composer
 - Laravel